nrfconnect/sdk-nrf/doc/nrf/ug_nrf9160.rst

 Working with nRF9160
 ####################

-The |NCS| provides support for developing on the nRF9160 System in Package (SiP) using the nRF9160 DK (PCA10090), and offers samples dedicated for this device.
+The |NCS| provides support for developing on the nRF9160 System in Package (SiP) using the nRF9160 DK (PCA10090), and :ref:`offers samples <nrf9160_ug_drivs_libs_samples>` dedicated to this device.

 .. _nrf9160_ug_intro:

 Introduction
 ************

 The nRF9160 SiP integrates an application MCU, a full LTE modem, RF front end, and power management.
-With built-in GPS support, it is dedicated for asset tracking applications.
+With built-in GPS support, it is dedicated to asset tracking applications.
 For more details on the SiP, see the `nRF9160 product website`_.

 .. figure:: images/nrf9160_ug_overview.svg